 When a spouse enters a nursing home paid for by Medicaid and the other spouse is healthy and can live independently, couples have many questions.
-Some questions are financial in nature, such as what happens to each of the spouse’s income, while other questions relate to their home and other assets.
+Some questions are financial in nature, such as what happens to each of the spouse’s income.
+While other questions relate to their home and other assets.
 In this article, we address these pressing questions and concerns in order to put families at ease.

 In brief, the federal government has written a law to ensure the healthy spouse does not go broke and is not left without a place to live when their spouse enters a nursing home.
 In Medicaid-speak, this law is referred to as Spousal Impoverishment Protection, Spousal Impoverishment Law, or Division of Assets.
-This law ensures the spouse that is not in a nursing home has sufficient funds to live by protecting a set amount of income and assets.
+This law ensures the spouse that is not in a nursing home has enough funds to live by protecting a set amount of income and assets.

 It should also be emphasized that this article is about nursing homes paid for by Medicaid.
 Nursing home care costs anywhere from $153 to $963 per day, depending on one’s state of residence.
 Medicaid pays for nursing home care for most Americans who require it.
 However, one must be financially eligible for Medicaid.
 Medicare does not pay for long term nursing home care.